 We boarded and took seats in a Superliner coach for the quick trip to LAUPT.

 Winston and Christy relaxing on the way to Los Angeles.
-The train stopped at Orange, Anaheim and Fullerton before we made the final sprint towards LAUPT.
+The train stopped at Orange, Anaheim and Fullerton before making the final sprint.

-Downtown Los Angeles with two workers working on the Santa Fe 3751.
+Downtown Los Angeles with two workers working on Santa Fe 4-8-4 3751.

-Amtrak 507 at the Garden Tracks just before we arrived into LAUPT and detrained.
+Amtrak P32-8 507 at the Garden Tracks just before we arrived into LAUPT and detrained.

-I walked down to get a picture of the lead end of Surfliner 572.
-I walked back down the Track 8 Platform to get two more shots.
+I walked down to get a picture of the lead end of the train then walked back down the platform of Track 8.

 The train took the curve leaving the station.